 A decade ago, the cost of a typical solar panel system was around £20,000, and it would take about ten years to recoup this investment.
 However, the cost of solar panel systems has fallen by more than 50% since then.
 Today, it takes between four and five years for a system to pay for itself.

-The Royal Institution of Chartered Surveyors suggests that a standard solar panel system costs between £9,000 to £11,700.
+The Royal Institution of Chartered team suggests that a standard solar panel system costs between £9,000 to £11,700.
 The actual cost will depend on various factors, including the size of the system, the type of panel chosen, the quality of components, the state of repair of your roof, and the individual installer.

 The falling cost of solar panels is a significant factor driving their adoption.
 As technology advances and economies of scale come into play, the cost of solar panels is expected to continue to decrease, making them even more affordable for homeowners.